wazuh/wazuh-documentation/source/user-manual/kibana-app/agents.rst

 Agents
 ^^^^^^

-This section shows the overall status of all the Wazuh agents belonging to the Wazuh cluster.
-The section shows also an interactive table, listing the Wazuh agents and some of their details.
-The table allows the user to perform operations such as adding a new Wazuh agent, viewing the configuration of an existing Wazuh agent and more:
+This section shows the overall status of all the Wazuh agents belonging to the Wazuh cluster and an interactive table, listing the Wazuh agents with their details.
+The options in the table allow the user to perform operations such as adding a new Wazuh agent, viewing the configuration of an existing Wazuh agent, or opening the :ref:`Discover <kibana_agents_discover>` section.
+The table contant can be downloaded in CSV format by clicking the ``Formatted`` button located on the bottom right corner of the table.
+The file will be downloaded to the user's computer:

 .. thumbnail:: ../../images/kibana-app/sections/agents/wazuh-kibana-agents.png
   :align: center
   :width: 100%

-After selecting a specific Wazuh agent from the list, the user can monitor its security information management, threat detection and response, auditing and policy monitoring, and regulatory compliance:
+After selecting a specific Wazuh agent from the list, the user can monitor its security information management, threat detection and response, auditing and policy monitoring, and regulatory compliance.
+By default, the page displays the following extensions:

 .. thumbnail:: ../../images/kibana-app/sections/agents/wazuh-kibana-agent.png
+  :align: center
+  :width: 100%

+The Wazuh agent's information page can be customized by adding or removing the extensions.
+It can be done by clicking on the eye icon located in the right top corner of a subsection, and enabling or disabling available extensions:

+.. thumbnail:: ../../images/kibana-app/sections/agents/wazuh-kibana-extensions.png
   :align: center
   :width: 100%